Super-strong liquors are making their way into upscale cocktails. The catch? You may have to travel abroad to find them.

 Josh Childs uses overproofed alcohols like Four Roses bourbon and green chartreuse, both 110 proof, sparingly at Trina’s Starlite Lounge, his bar in Somerville, MA.
 “Overproofed spirits can enhance the flavor of cocktails,” he says.
 “But it’s a rinse or a spritz.
 Otherwise all you’re getting is the heat.”

-Sklar also imports 179-proof absinthe, which he began doing 10 years ago, after British travelers started bringing the legendary liquor home from weekend trips to Prague.
+Sklar also imports 179-proof absinthe, which he began doing more than 15 years ago, after British travelers started bringing the legendary liquor home from weekend trips to Prague.
 “I thought absinthe was going to be a flash in the pan, but the more dangerous something is, the more people seem to want it,” he says.